TheNumbat/rpp/README.md

 To use rpp with another build system, add `rpp` to your include path, add `rpp/rpp/impl/unify.cpp` to the build, and add either `rpp/rpp/pos/unify.cpp` or `rpp/rpp/w32/unify.cpp` based on your platform.

+Alternatively, to start an rpp project from scratch, you can fork [rpp_example_project](https://github.com/TheNumbat/rpp_example_project).

 ## Build and Run Tests

 To build rpp and run the tests, run the following commands: